 - Local law enforcement

-Some of these options may not be available for your area, but it’s worth considering during your preparations.
+Some of these options may not be available for your area, but it’s worth considering during your preparations for a disaster response.

 Applications can also be handy during an emergency.